Vaanam Vasappadum: Production

 The film was based on a novel by Sujatha, which in turn was inspired from a real-life incident.
 After having read the story before 10 years the film got released, Sreeram had a thought of directing it and "reserved" his rights for filming it in future.
 The film was initially launched with newcomers Gautham and Pooja, a former Miss Chennai announced as the lead pair.
 However, Sreeram replaced the pair with another pair of debutants Karthik Kumar and Poongothai Chandrahasan.
 Kumar replaced Manish Borundia, who was dropped owing to his strong Hindi accent.
 Vaanam Vasappadum was Sreeram's third film as director and was the first motion picture in India to use high-definition digital technology.
 The film was showcased at the Mumbai International Film Festival and the ninth International Film Festival of Kerala in India.
+The film was launched in July 2002.

 Soundtrack

-The film's soundtrack and background score were composed by Mahesh Mahadevan, who earlier worked with Sreeram in Kuruthipunal, and it was his posthumous project before his death.
+The soundtrack and background score were composed by Mahesh Mahadevan, who earlier worked with Sreeram in Kuruthipunal, and it was his posthumous project before his death.
 The lyrics were written by Kavivarman and Jayendra.
+When Mahesh was admitted in hospital for cancer, he composed all the songs there and sent them to Sriram through tape recorder which were recorded in studio by his assistant Sundar C. Babu.
+The audio was launched at Radio Mirchi office at Chennai.